ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace Treaties & The Legacy of the War.md

 6. rearranging borders (self-determination)
 7. Create a general association of nations that would negotiate solutions to world conflicts

-### Impact of the treaty on G
+### Impact of the treaty on Germany

+* Geographical: territorial losses (in the east and colonies)
+* Demographical: less labour force and soldiers
+* Economical: loss of raw material and industrial production power.
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzMTc3MTE2MiwtMTQxNjU5ODg2XX0=
+eyJoaXN0b3J5IjpbLTcyMzY4NTgzOSwtMTQxNjU5ODg2XX0=
 -->